NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Features and Highlights
 ----------------------------

-Support for Multiple Currencies : You can set your locale and country and currency for your local market will be set accordingly.
+Support for Multiple Currencies : You can select your country and currency for your local market will be set accordingly.

 Mobile First - Multi-Vendor Platform where customers can send orders to multiple Shops / Restaurants